RakshitChaurasia00007/RakshitChaurasia-langsmith-MAT496/README.md

 => How to dynamically inject metadata at runtime within tracing to track additional execution details not known at design time.

+Completed tracing pipeline and refined metadata usage What was learned in the process ?

+=> How to assemble a full traceable pipeline from retrieval through OpenAI completion and response generation, illustrating trace continuity.

+=> The importance of clarity and correctness in metadata handling to maximize trace data quality and usability during debugging or evaluation.